Federal Criminal Defense Lawyer Minneapolis

 What separates state from federal crimes is where or how the offense took place.
 Because state and federal laws concern similar types of behavior, a person can be prosecuted by the state or federal government, or both.
 Often, people question whether it is legal for someone to be tried by both state and federal governments because they have a constitutional protection from double jeopardy – they cannot be tried for the same crime twice.
 However, the clause does not apply to violations falling under both jurisdictions because they are considered separate sovereigns.

-1) If a crime occurs in one state, generally it will be charged as a state crime unless it is distinctly noted as a federal crime.
-Federal crimes involve specifically denoted federal offenses like mail fraud, IRS violations, kidnapping, damaging or destroying mailboxes, drug trafficking, computer crimes, terrorist threats, or federal sex crimes.
+If a crime occurs in one state, generally it will be charged as a state crime unless it is distinctly noted as a federal crime.
+Federal crimes involve specifically denoted federal offenses like mail fraud, IRS violations, kidnapping, damaging or destroying mailboxes, drug trafficking, computer crimes, terroristic threats, or federal sex crimes.
 Additional charges that are prosecuted in federal courts include treason, piracy, counterfeiting, as well as any violations of securities laws.

-The “Supremacy Clause” in the United States constitution explicitly defines that federal law will always have more power than state laws and federal agencies will likely take over the case.
+The “Supremacy Clause” in the United States Constitution explicitly defines that federal law will always have more power than state laws, and federal agencies will likely take over the case.
 Federal agencies that could be involved in a federal case include the FBI, IRS, DEA, or ATF.

-2) If a crime happens in one state, no matter the severity of the crime, generally you would be charged with a state crime.
+If a crime happens in one state, no matter the severity of the crime, generally you would be charged with a state crime.
 All states have provisions for charging and prosecuting crimes that violate state laws, from simple traffic matters to felony charges like murder, drug charges, sex crimes, etc.

-3) One of the biggest differences between state and federal charges is how evidence is presented and disclosed.
+One of the biggest differences between state and federal charges is how evidence is presented and disclosed.
 If you are charged with a state crime, you could expect that there may be a few folders of discovery evidence.
 Federal charges often include a much larger scope of introduction of evidence from multiple federal agencies.

-5) The conviction rate when charged with a federal crime versus a state crime is drastic.
+The structured nature of federal penalties means they often reflect a broader intent to deter particular types of crime and to uphold national interests.
+This often results in more stringent sentences that emphasize both deterrence and punishment.
+The conviction rate when charged with a federal crime versus a state crime is drastic.
 Federal court conviction percentages are higher than 90 percent, while state conviction rates hold between 45-65% conviction rates in general.

 What Crimes Fall Under Federal Jurisdiction?